Pros and cons of releasing music directly via a distributor

 Every distributor has a list of platforms they deliver music to.
-As a rule, they all work with major streaming services like Spotify, Apple Music, Tidal, Deezer, even Yandex Music, and others.
+As a rule, they all work with major streaming services like Spotify, Apple Music, Tidal, Deezer, and others.

 So, all such distributors don’t deliver music to Beatport, because you have to have a label to be placed on Beatport.
-For example, DistroKid technically does it, but your music ends up on their label page, where all the music they’ve distributed that way in mixed up, which obviously sucks.
+For example, DistroKid technically does it, but your music ends up on their label page, where all the music they’ve distributed that way is mixed up, which isn’t great in my opinion.
 The only exception I’m aware of is the distributor called Record Union: for $60 a year, it will deliver music to many platforms, including Beatport, though publishing administration is not included.

-Some producers create their own labels with a sole role to put their own music on Beatport, but that’s another story.
+Some producers create their own labels with the sole role of putting their own music on Beatport, but that’s another story.